goldenagellc/ESD-Coupon-Clipper/README.md

 amount of coupons.
 To save on gas, we've updated it so that a separate function transfers accumulated fees to the house.

-We've also reduced the initial house fee to 0.5%.
-Every time a bot generates 10000ESD for the house, the house's cut will be halved for that bot's transactions.
+We've set the initial house fee to 50% of each offer.
+Every time a bot generates 100000ESD for the house, the house's cut will be halved for that bot's transactions.
 This results in a more fair playing field for the bots, and rewards long-time players for their commitment.

-> An example: If Bot A has earned 15000ESD for the house, the house cut drops to `0.5/2 = 0.25%` for them.
-If Bot B has earned 30001ESD for the house, the house cut drops to `0.5/2**3 = 0.06%` for them.
+> An example: If Bot A has earned 150000ESD for the house, the house cut drops to `50/2**1 = 25%` of each offer.
+If Bot B has earned 300001ESD for the house, the house cut drops to `50/2**3 = 12.5%` of each offer.
 Due to rounding, the house cut eventually goes to zero.

 > Pro tip: You can use both versions (this and Austin William's)